 The Employment Law implications of Brexit from 1st January 2021 will heavily alter existing employment laws and employment case law after 1st January 2021, and what employment laws are currently derived from the EU and the employment laws that are solely domestic.

-Before we get going, don't forget to check out our guide to your employment status, and our guide to motivating staff.
+Before we get going. don't forget to check out our guide to your employment status, and our guide to motivating staff.

 The main legal rights of an employee

 As an employee, you have the following rights:

 - To a written statement explaining your main terms and conditions - this must be provided within two months of beginning the employment (ideally within one month of starting).
 From 6th April 2020 you must be provided with a written statement by or on Day 1 of your employment (this will apply to workers as well).
 A contract of employment is an agreement between you and your employer.
 There’s always a contract between you and your employer, even if you don’t have anything in writing, because you’ve agreed to work for your employer in return for them paying you.
 The terms of an employment contract set out what you and your employer have agreed and what you can expect of each other; your rights and duties.
 For more details about ‘express’ and ‘implied’ terms of a contract, and details about the duty of trust and confidence that exists within a contract, see our “Trust and Confidence” guide

 - Maternity Leave/Pay, Adoption Leave/Pay, Paternity Leave/Pay and Shared Parental Leave/Pay.

 - Antenatal leave for mothers, fathers/partners

 - From 2022 (tbc) the right to take a week’s unpaid Carer’s Leave.
 You can read more details here.

 - From April 2020 the right to Parental Bereavement Leave

 - The right to apply to work flexibly